Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Stochastic multilevel emulation

-Prediction of the simulator mean at input $\bx$ is more complex, but is a natural extension of the posterior predictive mean of a two-level code given in \cite{Kennedy2000}.
+Prediction of $\eta^E(X^{\star})$ is more complex, but is a natural extension of the posterior predictive mean of a two-level code given in \cite{Kennedy2000}.
 Having observed code outputs $\bm{Y}^C$, $\bm{Y}^E$ at design points $X^C$, $X^E$, our design matrix is